emmett-framework/emmett/docs/auth.md

 in your browser. weppy should redirect you to the login page and show you the related form.

-> **Note:** weppy's `Auth` module requires session handling and a DAL instance activated on your application to work properly.
+> **Note:** weppy's `Auth` module requires session handling and a Database instance activated on your application to work properly.

 As you've figured out, the exposed `account` function will be responsible for your app's authorization flow.
 With the default settings, the `Auth` module